 We're a Florida-based firm that helps former homeowners recover the surplus funds left behind after a foreclosure or tax deed sale.
 We've been doing this work because too many people never know the money exists.

 Most people who go through foreclosure think the process ends when the property is sold.
-They don't know that Florida law (Statute 45.032) entitles them to any money left over if the auction price exceeded what was owed on the mortgage and court costs.
+They don't know that Florida law (Statute 45.032) generally presumes the owner of record as of the lis pendens filing date is entitled to any money left over if the auction price exceeded what was owed, after timely subordinate lienholder claims and subject to court determination.
 That surplus can be tens of thousands of dollars, and the court doesn't volunteer that information.

-Meanwhile, former homeowners get bombarded with letters, some from companies that charge upfront fees, demand rights assignments, or make promises they can't keep.
+Meanwhile, former homeowners get bombarded with letters, some from companies that charge upfront fees, pressure you to sign on the spot, or make promises they can't keep.
 That's not a coincidence.
 It's a business model.

 We built Surplus Claim Advocates to do things differently.
 We verify your eligibility before we charge anything.
 We explain every step of the process before you sign anything.
-And we never, ever ask you to assign away your rights to the surplus funds.
-Those rights stay yours.
+And the money we recover is handled by a licensed Florida attorney through a regulated trust account, so your share is protected from the moment the court releases it.

 We're not a law firm, we're not a certified surplus trustee under FL Statute 45.034, and we're not a real estate brokerage.
 We're a specialized research and documentation service.

-What that means in practice: we dig through court records to find your case, verify whether surplus funds exist, prepare the claim documents, file them with the Clerk of Court, handle any subordinate lienholder disputes, and follow the process through to disbursement.
+What that means in practice: we dig through court records to find your case, verify whether surplus funds exist, prepare the claim documents, coordinate filing with the Clerk of Court through retained Florida counsel, work through any subordinate lienholder disputes with that counsel, and follow the process through to disbursement.

 These aren't marketing slogans.
 They're the actual terms you get in our agreement.